Becoming a Vegetarian – Step by Step for Beginners

-When you chose to stop eating meat, your carbon footprint is reduced significantly, and you are no longer contributing to this unhealthy system that has severe negative effects on our planet.
+When you chose to stop eating meat, your carbon footprint is reduced significantly.
+You are no longer contributing to this unhealthy system that has severe negative effects on our planet.

 5. You Can Eat More Nutrients

-When you replace meat with healthier, plant-based options like vegetables, whole grains, legumes, and fruit, you are eating more nutrient-dense food.
+When you replace meat with healthier, plant-based options (vegetables, whole grains, legumes, and fruit), you are eating more nutrient-dense food.
 It will benefit your body in many ways.
-These foods contain more fiber, which is beneficial to your digestive and immune systems, you are getting more vitamins and minerals that animal-based foods alone can offer.
+These foods contain more fiber, which is beneficial to your digestive and immune systems.
+You are getting more vitamins and minerals that animal-based foods alone can offer.

 Vegetarian Tip #1.
 Start with a few meatless nights a week

 Instead of changing everything about all the foods you eat at once, start with a slow transition.
 Take one or two nights a week to make a conscious choice to abstain from meat.
 Use these as opportunities to explore and try new recipes.